-ture, says Mrs Bradley, because maize is also susceptible to aerobic spoilage (heating), in which undesirable yeasts survive the initial fermentation, feeding clamping and feeding.
-"Help is available via literature. a dedicated website, and free Mrs Bradley says: "There is no single on-farm silage consultations."

-on the lactic acid when exposed to air, and further reducing tonnes of dry matter through production of carbon dioxide and heat.
+ture, says Mrs Bradley, because maize is also susceptible to aerobic spoilage (heating), in which undesirable yeasts survive the initial fermentation, feeding on the lactic acid when exposed to air, and further reducing tonnes of dry matter through production of carbon dioxide and heat.
 It can also lead to reduced silage palatability and mycotoxin production, she notes.